 The demographic profile of South Australia

-- Over a quarter of South Australia's population live outside of metropolitan Adelaide.
+- Nearly a third of South Australia's population live outside of metropolitan Adelaide.

 - Over the last decade most of the population growth in South Australia has occurred in the Barossa Hills Fleurieu Local Health Network.

 - South Australia has a relatively older population when compared nationally.

 - Almost a quarter (24.4%) of South Australians were born overseas, and 15.2% of South Australians were born in predominantly non-English speaking countries.

 - Around one in six (17.4%) South Australians speak a language other than English at home, including 2.2% who cannot speak English well, or cannot speak English at all.